Rohit7008/SocialConnect/README.md

 ### 3. Set up Supabase
 1. Create a new Supabase project
 2. Enable Realtime on `public.notifications` table
+3. **Configure Email Authentication:**
+   - Go to Authentication > Settings in Supabase dashboard
+   - Enable "Enable email confirmations"
+   - Set "Site URL" to your domain (e.g., `http://localhost:3000`)
+   - Configure email templates if needed
-3. Run the SQL schema: Copy contents of `sql/schema.sql` and execute in Supabase SQL editor
+4. Run the SQL schema: Copy contents of `sql/schema.sql` and execute in Supabase SQL editor

 ### 4. Environment Configuration
 Create `.env.local` file in the root directory: